tableau/tabcmd/docs/tabcmd_cmd.md

 <dt>--thumbnail-group</dt>

-<dd>If the workbook contains user filters, the thumbnails will be generated based on what the specified group can see.
+<dd>If the workbook contains user filters, the thumbnails will be generated as a default image that does not show the underlying viz.
 Cannot be specified when \-\-thumbnail-usernameoption is set.</dd>

 <dt>--tabbed</dt>